client receiving massageRemedial Massage And Anxiety

 Melbourne Combined Natural Therapies do not recommend that any form of massage or natural therapy be the sole form of treatment for anxiety disorders.
 Remedial massage can however be a very powerful addition to an anxiety sufferer’s treatment strategy.

-Anxiety is a very common problem.
-Statistics show that 9.7% – 14% of Australian adults are affected by anxiety disorders in any 12-month period.
+Anxiety is very common, statistics show that around 14% of Australians aged 16-85 years of age are affected by anxiety disorders.
 The severity can range from mild right through to life threatening (where the individual is barely able to function).
-There are many different forms as well as triggers that start it.
-Some people have explored alternative options, such as products like Mushrooms from PsiloMart, in their pursuit of relief from anxiety.
+There are many different forms as well as triggers.

 Obviously remedial massage has the ability to make people feel more relaxed, but the research suggests a lot more than that.